What's The Difference Between Workers' Compensation And Disability?

 But recognize there may be consequences to doing so.

 For example, disability payments from private sources, such as pensions or insurance benefits, won’t affect SSDI benefits.
-However, workers’ compensation and other public disability benefits will reduce your SSDI benefits, or visa versa.
+However, workers’ compensation and other public disability benefits will reduce your SSDI benefits or vice versa.

 The general rule followed by SSDI is if you receive workers’ compensation or some other public disability benefit AND SSDI benefits, the total amount of these benefits combined can’t exceed 80 percent of your average current earnings before you became disabled.